hyperjumptech/monika/docs/src/pages/guides/alerts.md

 title: Alerts
 ---

-Alerts are the types of condition that will trigger Monika to send notification.
+Alerts are the types of conditions that will trigger Monika to send notification.
 It is an array defined in the config file `monika.yml` like so.

 ```yaml
 probes: